 In addition to the Single Trail Ticket which was especially created for bike fans, the special “Extended-Play” ticket will be available again this year.
 This ticket makes it possible for freeriders to transport their bikes up to 8pm on Friday evenings.

-The Nordkette Singletrail is closed for the winterseason.
+The Nordkette Singletrail is OPEN

 Up and downhill at the Nordkette

 In addition to the legendary Nordkette Single Trail, the Nordkette offers diverse uphill and downhill possibilities for bikers.
 People who like to put their legs to the test can come into their own on the well-developed tracks from the Hungerburg to Seegrube: a challenging uphill route with great views over Innsbruck.

 Caution: Make sure you bring enough water with you to last until you reach the Seegrube.

 A further 2 downhill tracks round off what is on offer for mountain bikers at the Nordkette: The Arzler Alm Trail, newly-opened in 2016, with different levels of ability from beginners to pros, and the Hungerburg Track, which leads directly into the heart of the city.